goabstract/Marketing-for-Engineers/README.md

 * [The Anatomy of a Welcome Email](https://customer.io/blog/welcome-email-best-practices.html) by customer.io team.
 * [Trial expiration email best practices](https://postmarkapp.com/guides/trial-expiration-email-best-practices) by Garrett Dimon.
 * [Upgrade Emails that Convert](https://customer.io/blog/upgrade-email-templates.html) by customer.io team.

+### :fearful: Cold emails
+Most people hate cold outreach and everething connected to the direct sales.
+However, smart user-oriented cold emails can give you new users, partners or reccomendations.
+I used this technique for getting feedback on early Flawless App.
+On everage, 25% of people answered on my cold emails. 😟 I was afreid, that people will write me: "go fucking away with your spam!"
+[101 Sales Email Templates You Can Use to Close More Deals](https://attach.io/sales-email-templates/) by attach.io team.

+Useful tools:

 ## :bowtie: Building Partnerships